Relocation Guide · Last updated 3 June 2026

 Register with the Gibraltar Health Authority

-The Gibraltar Health Authority (GHA) provides healthcare services equivalent to the NHS for registered residents.
-Registering ensures you have access to primary care, hospital services, and the pharmacy system.
+The Gibraltar Health Authority (GHA, gha.gi) provides healthcare services equivalent to the NHS for registered residents.
+Registering ensures you have access to primary care at the Primary Care Centre, services at St Bernard's Hospital, and the pharmacy system.

 Employment: What British Citizens Need to Know

 If you are moving to Gibraltar to work for a Gibraltar-registered employer, the situation is simple.
 As a British citizen, you do not need a work permit.
-You can take up employment on the same basis as a Gibraltarian citizen.
+You can take up employment on the same basis as a Gibraltarian.
 Your employer handles payroll, social insurance contributions, and tax withholding.
+The minimum wage in Gibraltar is £9.50 per hour as of July 2025.

-The main employment sectors in Gibraltar are financial services and insurance (one of the largest sectors relative to population size in Europe), online gaming and gambling, law, accountancy, retail, hospitality, and the public sector.
+The main employment sectors are financial services and insurance, online gaming and gambling, law, accountancy, retail, hospitality, and the public sector.

 Tax in Gibraltar: The Numbers That Make People Move